DeanB27/BigDataGuys/docs/proposal.md

 Our project is going to be a Spotify playlist analyzer.
 The features we intend to add are a basic analysis process that will show the percentages of each genre of your collective playlist and show them in a easy to view dashboard.
 In addition to this, we plan to use metrics such as mood/vibe to describe your playlist as a whole.
 For example, "happiness", "dancibility", "energy", "popularity", etc...

 We will pull the data using Spotify's API and user credentials upon the user linking thier playlist to our web-hosted dashboard.
-The website will be made through streamlit which hosts directly from the github repository.
+The website will be made through streamlit, which hosts directly from the github repository.
 Streamlit is a python package where one can create a front-end dashboard.
 Streamlit community is a cloud hosting service that connects to your github repository and hosts web-apps for free.

 Once the website is being hosted we plan to add a recommendation system where the program will make a playlist for you based on your previous playlist.
 This is an idea we plan to implement after our analysis and web hosting is up and running.
 This playlist will be pushed back to the user account for their listening.